 As you launch your genealogy research business, you aren’t likely to spend substantial time on administrative tasks.
 You may want to keep monthly expenses low by handling these things yourself and then outsource them as the business grows.

 If you’re thinking of leaving your current career to transition into genealogical research, you aren’t alone.
 Nearly everyone who becomes a genealogist started out doing something else.

 Your business can be stronger if you find others like yourself who are starting in the genealogy world.
 “You work by yourself so much,” said genealogist Pam Anderson, “it’s important to develop a network.”

 Anderson stated she’s met many valuable contacts at conferences and at research institutions.
 Such contacts can turn into resources if you get overwhelmed with requests, or if you need help with specific issues that arise.
 “It’s good to have people to bounce ideas off,” said Anderson.

 Most importantly, be prepared to continue learning.
 Genealogy is a study of the past, but the tools that genealogists have are constantly growing.
 DNA research is relatively new, and yet some genealogists completely specialize in it.
-If you don't have your niche now, you may develop one over the course of your career.
-At least you won't be bored.
+If you don’t have your niche now, you may develop one over your career.
+At least you won’t be bored.

 Donna Fuscaldo contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.